sentiampc/sentialabs.github.io/_posts/2019-11-01-Crossaccount-Metrics-Forwarding.md

     )
     return res
 ```
 This is the function which is used to fetch CloudWatch metrics.
-It takes as input namespace, dimensions, cloudwatch_client, MetricName, current_time and stat.
 It fetches metrics from the time period between 2 minute(StartTime) before and 1 minute before(EndTime) the time of lambda trigger.
+Different parameters of the function is described below.

 a) Namespace - It is namespace of the CloudWatch metrics which is 'AWS/ECS' in this specific case.